 I’m certain it will come as no surprise that I love the history of food.
 While I have deep Southern roots and reside in the South, I’ve been blessed to travel the world over and have lived abroad as well.
 It never ceases to amaze me how some dishes transcend language and border boundaries and this lemon meringue pie is one such example.
 Whether it’s called a lemon tart or lemon pie, there’s never any doubt that it will be well received.
 Topping pies with meringues has been traced back to the early 1700’s.
 Food historians believe that lemon meringue pie originated in the early 1800’s in Philadelphia.
 It’s thought to have been invented by a pastry chef, who paired a sweet meringue with lemon curd to form this pie we all love.

-To prevent or should I say, to slow "weeping" there are a few techniques that will help.
+To prevent or should I say, to slow “weeping” of the lemon pie filling, there are a few techniques that will help.
 Read below for pie making pointers.

-- You can use a frozen or a flaky homemade pie crust for this pie.
+- You can use a frozen or my flaky homemade pie crust for this lemon pie.

 - To expedite, you may choose to make the meringue first so that it’s ready to go once you’ve cooked the filling.

-- Cook the filling until it's thickened, don't skimp.
-This will help ensure it will set-up for slicing.
+- Be patient and take the time to gently cook the filling until it’s thickened, don’t skimp.
+This will help ensure that it will set-up for slicing.

-- Spread the meringue on the filling while it's still hot.
-This helps to steam the meringue from the bottom and seal it to the filling.
+- Spread the meringue on the filling while it’s still hot.
+This helps to steam the meringue from the bottom and seal it to the lemon pie filling.

 - When spreading the meringue onto the pie, take it all the way to the crust, not leaving any of the filling exposed.

 - When broiling the meringue, don’t walk away.
 Placing onto a pan helps when turning to get even browning.

 - Allow ample time to chill thoroughly before cutting to allow the filling to fully set.